swilliams11/edgemicro-decorator/README.md

 * Edge Microgateway v2.3.1 (including node_modules) - ~103MB

 ## What files are included in the edgemicro-decorator?
-There are several files that are include:
+There are several files that are included:
 * `lib` directory
   * apigee-edge-micro.zip - older version of microgateway 1.0 (will be removed)
   * microgateway-2.1.2.zip - includes all the required node_modules for Microgateway to run